lsha49/FairEdu/README.md

-# Towards Fairer Education For All
+# Towards fairer education for all
 An python repository to perform education dataset balancing.
 Download with `git clone` or equivalent.

 ```bash